Exopy/exopy/docs/source/dev_guide/instruments.rst

 Some instruments' manufacturer changed name during their history, and hence the same instrument can be attributed to two different manufacturers.
-To deal with that kind of cases, Ecpy allows to declare aliases to a manufacturer name.
+To deal with that kind of cases, Exopy allows to declare aliases to a manufacturer name.
 When such aliases are declared, any alias can be used when declaring the driver but only the 'real' name will be used internally (in profile for example).

-To declare a manufacturer alias, you must contribute a |ManufacturerAlias| to the 'ecpy.instruments.manufacturer_aliases' extension point.
+To declare a manufacturer alias, you must contribute a |ManufacturerAlias| to the 'exopy.instruments.manufacturer_aliases' extension point.
 A
 |ManufacturerAlias| must declare :

 - an 'id' which should be the real manufacturer name.